jeanlazarou/blockly2ruby/README.md

 The Blockly project from https://code.google.com/p/blockly/ is a visual programming language aiming to be easy for beginners to learn programming...

-The programming environment runs in the browser, it saves the _program_ in an XML format, compile (or generates) to Javascript, Dart, Python.... it uses so called generators to make the translation.
+The programming environment runs in the browser, it saves the _program_ in an XML format, compiles (or generates) to Javascript, Dart, Python.... it uses so called generators to make the translation.

 _blockly2ruby_ implements generators for the Ruby programming language.

 I wrote the code and tested in a version of April 2014.
 I do not plan to maintain the code anymore.

-One problem I faced is that the generated code tries to produce the same result as Blockly while the philosophy is that the produced code should be easy to read and follow the target language aspects... contradictory somehow.
+One problem I faced is that the generated code tries to produce the same result as Blockly while the Blockly philosophy (https://code.google.com/p/blockly/wiki/Language) is that the produced code should be easy to read and follow the target language aspects... contradictory somehow.

 Code
 ----